TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 ===============

 This is where we include all of the complex functionality that advanced users would need access to.
-This can be handled in basically the same way as the simple form:
+By default this will include all the fields NOT returned with ``MyServiceForm.simple_fields()``.
+However, for more more complex forms and styling, we can create a partial just like we did for the simple form above.

 .. code-block:: python
-    :caption: my_dataservice.MyDataService
+    :caption: forms.MyServiceForm
     :linenos:

     def get_advanced_form_partial(self):
-        """Returns a path to a simplified bare-minimum partial form that can be used to access the DataService.""" return 'my_dataservice/partials/myservice_advanced_form'
+        """Returns a path to a simplified bare-minimum partial form that can be used to access the DataService.""" return 'my_dataservice/partials/myservice_advanced_form.hmtl'

 .. code-block:: html